 In marrying Doreen, Eric married the girl next door.
-Doreen was a decendant of noted early settler John Chambers, who had financed the McDougall & Stuart expedition, which left his home Carclew in North Adelaide in 1858 to cross the continent.
+Doreen was a decendant of noted early settler John Chambers who had financed the McDougall & Stuart expedition which left his home Carclew in North Adelaide in 1858 to cross the continent.

 The town of Katherine in the Northern Territory was named after Doreen's great aunt, Katherine Chambers by these explorers in honour of their benefactors.
-This was an example of a marriage between early wine and brewing interests as the Chambers family had an interest in Chambers & Blade which was later to be known as South Australian Brewing Company.
-Later on, members of the Tolley and Penfolds wine families were to marry.

 Frank (Eric) Hamilton flying (rear seat) with his father-in-law James Chambers in his Puss Moth aeroplane.
 Eric and Syd Hamilton were members of the South Australian Aero Club and they used to regularly fly with people like Kingsford Smith, MacRobertson Miller and Amy Johnson.